ceinem/pylon-ros-camera-VersaVIS/README.md

-# pylon-ROS-camera
+# pylon-ROS-camera-VersaVIS

-The official pylon ROS driver for [Basler](http://www.baslerweb.com/) GigE Vision and USB3 Vision cameras
+This repo contains a modified version of the original pylon ROS driver for [Basler](http://www.baslerweb.com/) cameras.
+This version incorporates support for the [VersaVIS](https://github.com/ethz-asl/versavis) sensor synchronisation framework.

 **Please Note:**
 This project is offered with no technical support by Basler AG.